 - The city of Mentor in Northeast Ohio hosts a two-day festival that’s fun for the whole family.
 Mentor CityFest has interactive entertainment, games, activities, over 20 food vendors, and more!
 There’s also a parade Saturday morning and a color run on Saturday evening.

 - Another Southeast Ohio Festival is The Parade of the Hills in Nelsonville.
+Four days of events kick off on Wednesday, August 16.
 This family-friendly festival features a 5K, fiddlers contest, pie auction, parades, and beauty pageants.

 - Just outside Cleveland, South Euclid Rock the Block is the biggest party of the summer.
 The festival lineup includes great music acts, from country to yacht rock.
 A variety of food, fair games, and carnival rides round out the attractions of this family event.

 - Put-In-Bay is a great spot for a country music festival.
-Bash on the Bay features big acts like Brad Paisley and the Zac Brown Band, plus tons of other great acts during this two-day festival.
+Bash on the Bay features big acts like Luke Bryan and Pitbull, plus tons of other great acts during this two-day festival.
 Access the island via Miller Ferry or the Jet Express ferry from Port Clinton will run special ferries after the concert.

 - Love spicy food?
 The Columbus Fiery Foods Festival is for you!
 Head to the Main Street Bridge on the Scioto Mile for some of the hottest and spiciest food from around the country.
 Pre-register for one of several eating contests: hot wings, hot pizza, and hot peppers are on the menu for these hot competitions.